 The Inequality and History Network brings together historians and social scientists interested in discussing new ways to approach the question of inequality over time, and sharing work on inequality in historical perspective across disciplinary boundaries, but beyond academia, contributing historical depth to contemporary debates.

 The network was created in 2012 as the Inequality, Social Science and History Research Network and supported for its first two years with a grant from the Arts & Humanities Research Council.
-Its work is currently supported by the Centre for History & Economics and by the Philomathia Foundation's Social Sciences Research Programme at Cambridge.
+During this period, the network organized and hosted talks, seminars and workshops.
+Between 2014 and 2018 it was supported by the Centre for History & Economics and by the Philomathia Foundation's Social Sciences Research Programme at Cambridge, focusing on a project on the history of inequality measurement.

 Over the course of the last few years, governments, policy makers and social scientists have rekindled an interest in the study of inequality.
 Inequality has come into focus again at the same time as the gap between rich and poor in many western nations has begun increasing after a long period of convergence.
 In addition, the pressures faced by welfare systems also threaten non-income mechanisms of equalization, in education, access to childcare, or health provision.